-- Eating
+- Eating:

-- Verbally reminding the recipient to eat
+- Verbally reminding the recipient to eat;

-- Cutting food into bite-size pieces
+- Cutting food into bite-size pieces;

-- Assisting the recipient with feeding and/or
+- Assisting the recipient with feeding; and/or

 - Assisting the recipient with adaptive feeding devices (not to include tube feeding unless the direct service worker has received the required training pursuant to R.S.
-37:1031-1034)
+37:1031-1034);

-- Bathing
+- Bathing:

-- Verbally reminding the recipient to bathe
+- Verbally reminding the recipient to bathe;

-- Preparing the recipient's bath
+- Preparing the recipient's bath;

-- Assisting the recipient with dressing and undressing
+- Assisting the recipient with dressing and undressing; or

-- Assisting the recipient with prosthetic devices
+- Assisting the recipient with prosthetic devices;

-- Dressing
+- Dressing:

-- Verbally reminding the recipient to dress
+- Verbally reminding the recipient to dress;

-- Assisting the recipient with dressing and undressing
+- Assisting the recipient with dressing and undressing; or

-- Assisting the recipient with prosthetic devices
+- Assisting the recipient with prosthetic devices;

-- Grooming
+- Grooming:

-- Verbally reminding the recipient to groom
+- Verbally reminding the recipient to groom;

-- Assisting the recipient with shaving, applying make-up, body lotion or cream
+- Assisting the recipient with shaving, applying make-up, body lotion or cream;

-- Brushing or combing the recipient's hair
+- Brushing or combing the recipient's hair;

-- Brushing the recipient's teeth
+- Brushing the recipient's teeth; or

-- Other grooming activities
+- Other grooming activities;

-- Transferring
+- Transferring:

-- Assisting the recipient with moving body weight from one surface to another, such as moving from a bed to a chair or
+- Assisting the recipient with moving body weight from one surface to another, such as moving from a bed to a chair; or

-- Assisting the recipient with moving from a wheelchair to a standing position
+- Assisting the recipient with moving from a wheelchair to a standing position;

-- Ambulation
+- Ambulation:

-- Assisting the recipient with walking or
+- Assisting the recipient with walking (regardless of assistive device) ;or

-- Assisting the recipient with wheelchair use
+- Assisting the recipient with wheelchair use; and

-- Toileting
+- Toileting:

-- Verbally reminding the recipient to toilet

-- Assisting the recipient with bladder and/or bowel requirements, including bedpan routines

-• Draining/emptying a catheter or ostomy bag is allowed, but this is not to include removing or changing bags or tubing, inserting, removing and sterilizing irrigation of catheters
+- Verbally reminding the recipient to toilet; - Assisting the recipient with bladder and/or bowel requirements, including bedpan routines and changing incontinence pads or adult briefs, if required; or - Draining/emptying a catheter or ostomy bag is allowed, but this is not to include removing or changing bags or tubing, inserting, removing and sterilizing irrigation of catheters.